A fresh approach to managing common development tasks like running tests, checking code quality, or building documentation.

 tasks discoverable and accessible without having

 to dig up the documentation.
-Simply running mold
+Simply running mold will list all of the

 magic spells in your project's grimoire.